Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Results and Discussion

 \subsection{Cooperative Behavior in Presence of Stable Norms}

-This experiment displays the changes in the behavior of two agents after interacting with other pre-existing agents.
-As before, Q-learning agents do not learn to cooperate with one another when matched together in the IPD.
-However, we can show how tailoring their overall experience without explicitly changing the reward function they can learn to cooperate with one another which is an interesting find as it better represents how these agents would act in societal-like contexts rather than closed environments.
-By adding TFT agents to the environment and modeling it as a random-encounters the Q-values of cooperating go up as the punishment for defecting is more likely to be immediate.
-When facing other agents that are also exploring the environment, a Q-learning agent may be able to reap rewards from defecting behavior, however, in a more strict environment, this behavior can be punished.
-By inserting more TFT agents into the environment, this behavior can be eliminated altogether and agents will learn to cooperate with one another consistently as shown in Fig 4.
-Similarly, by adding a Punisher agent who severely punishes defecting behavior, this is even more quickly enforced.
-However, when a Sneaky agent is introduced, this disrupts the learning of cooperative policy heavily and many more TFT agents must be introduced to compensate.
-In contrast, Hyper-Q agents do not learn to cooperate with each other in this setting and continue to learn defecting policies when matched together and are therefore less suitable in such scenarios.
+This experiment demonstrates how we can adjust the learning of our Q-learning agents by adapting the training procedure.
+We display the changes in the behavior of two Q-learning agents that would normally learn defect under a regular training procedure after interacting with regulating TFT agents.
+As can be seen in Figure \ref{Figure: avg RL rewards}, neither Q-learning agents nor agent-tracking agents like Hyper-Q learning learn to cooperate with one another when matched together in the IPD.
+However, we can show that tailoring their overall experience without explicitly changing the cost function or reward function, they can learn to cooperate with other RL agents which is an interesting find as it better represents how these agents would act in societal-like contexts rather than closed environments.
+By adding TFT agents to the environment and modeling it as random-encounters, the Q-values associated with cooperative behavior increase as the punishment for defecting is more likely to be immediate.
+In this way, the strategy of defecting is regulated by other existing agents.
+When facing other agents that are also exploring the environment, a Q-learning agent may be able to reap rewards from defecting behavior before other agents have adapted.
+This would cause the rest of the agents to also learn defecting behavior as shown in Figure \ref{Figure: avg RL rewards}.
+However, in a more strict environment, this behavior can be punished.
+By inserting more TFT agents into the environment, this behavior can be eliminated altogether and agents will learn to cooperate with one another consistently as shown in Figure 4.
+In addition, we can see that with only additional TFT agents in the environment, both agents achieve similar end rewards with neither consistently exploiting the other.
+In contrast, when a Sneaky agent is present, agent 1 barely manages to attain any reward as it has learned some cooperative behavior while agent 2 has learned primarily to defect due to the Sneaky agent's presence.
+When two TFT agents are introduced as shown in Figure 4 (f), defecting behavior can be regulated.
+However, one agent still manages to take advantage of the other and they do not achieve maximum cumulative reward as consistently.
+Surprisingly, the addition of a Punisher agent is not effective in producing cooperative behavior between agents.
+Though agents are punished in a similar fashion to TFT (immediate retaliation) this scenario lacks the consistency of TFT and the involvement of another RL agent exploring simultaneously.
+From these experiments we see that TFT is most successful out of the selected agents to regulate behavior and encourage RL agents to be cooperative.
+Hyper-Q agents do not learn to cooperate with each other in this setting.
+When paired versus other Hyper-Q learning agents, they continue to learn defecting policies when matched together and are unable to achieve the same results.
+In this regard, it is more difficult to regulate their strategies and are therefore these agents are less suitable for cooperation games.
 These initial experiments provide insights about the emergence of cooperation (or other behaviors) in the presence of environments or societies with stable pre-established dynamics, i.e., social norms.